delvianv/delvianv/README.md

 **I value teamwork and discipline**

-Being a soldier taught me the value of teamwork and instilled in me character traits such as discipline, respect, perseverance, endurance, attention to detail, and pride in my work.
+Being a soldier taught me the value of teamwork and instilled in me character traits such as discipline, respect, perseverance, attention to detail, and pride in my work.